read about the latest trends

 Greener environments encourage people to spend more time in outdoor spaces, improving social interaction and community cohesion which in turn contributes to reduced crime.

-This webinar showcases the role of schoolyards in becoming transformative spaces for climate ready cities with cohesive communities.
+This webinar showcased the role of schoolyards in becoming transformative spaces for climate ready cities with cohesive communities.
 The Oasis Schoolyard’s project, launched in 2018, and, supported by the City of Paris, seeks to transform existing outdoor spaces through renewing and greening all 770 schoolyards by 2050.
 The project responds simultaneously to multiple urban issues such as thermal conditions, lack of green areas within the city, and the design of appropriate public spaces for children growing up in the city.
 This includes an active work in community cohesion improvement, which is achieved by providing the local community with free access to the schoolyards on Saturdays.
 By December 2021, 72 schoolyards had been transformed.

 Photos by CAUE de Paris